-NEW YORK CITY: By past accounts, Harvey Weinstein’s physical stature emphasised the vast gulf in power between him and the women he assaulted.
+JANUARY 2020, NEW YORK CITY: By past accounts, it was Harvey Weinstein’s physical stature which emphasised the vast gulf in power between him and the women he assaulted.
 But as the former kingmaker arrives at a Manhattan courthouse on January 6 – one located on the aptly named Worth Street and nicknamed “Avenue Of The Strongest” – Weinstein, in the flesh and one foot away, doesn’t intimidate me.

 Instead, he sheepishly peers out of the passenger door of his black Escalade before stepping his worn navy slippers onto the derelict pavements of FiDi.
 With heavy jowls, wispy hair and a greying complexion, the ex-mogul half smiles as he is passed a steel framed walker from his head attorney, an immaculately-dressed Donna Rotunno.

-Once feted by the media at film festivals and premieres and once one of the most powerful men in Hollywood, reporters simply fell silent this morning – eerily so – as the Oscar-winning mogul hunches over the rattling walker.
-If there ever was a single something to markedly reinforce Weinstein’s great fall from grace, it’s the neon glow of the tennis balls used to pad the walker’s legs.
+Once feted by the media at film festivals and premieres and once one of the most powerful men in Hollywood, reporters simply fell silent this morning – eerily so – as the Oscar-winning mogul hunched over the rattling walker.
+If there ever was a single something to mark Weinstein’s great fall from grace, it’s the neon glow of the tennis balls used to pad the walker’s legs.

 For decades, the now 68-year-old’s wealth and power effectively rendered him untouchable and yet today, I am within arm’s reach of him.
 While it’s not particularly frightening, it’s chilling and stomach-churning to be so close to a person accused of unthinkable acts.
 Every morning of the trial – 40 days – I made it my ritual to go the gym, grab an almond latte with honey and – rain, snow or shine – walk the 11 blocks to visit Harvey.
 Each night – 40 nights – I’d research the day’s coverage and document a couple of lines about my morning on the street named Worth.